 - Get back to customers faster as they spend lesser time on each request

-Advantages of texting over other channels
+Text message statistics to prove the advantages of texting over other channels

 7. Higher CTR than other popular channels